Great Sankey Primary School

 maths.PNG

-In our English lessons this term, we are continuing to work on our knowledge of punctuation and grammar from across KS2, with a particular focus on being able to extend our sentences through the use of different clauses.
-All of our writing across the year will be inspired by high quality texts and children's literature and we will be starting the term off with some writing linked to the story Star of Fear, Star of Hope by Jo Hoestlandt.
+The children will continue learning to extend their sentences through the use of different clauses.
+All of our writing across the term will be inspired by high quality texts and children's literature and we will be starting the term off with some writing linked to the book, Manfish.
+Where possible, we will try to link our spellings in class to our writing also.

 Science sciencesubject(2).png